warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 spin $\sigma$.

-I said I don't know why these relations hold, but we can try to think about how we could have derived them by ourselves.
+I said I don't know why these relations hold, but we can try to think about how we might have derived them by ourselves.
 We want some relation that makes it clear that $a^2$ and $a^{\dagger^{2}}$ are both nonsense, since we can't have two fermions of the same spin in the same place.
 Since we're working in a vector space, we can set these both equal to $0$, which means that doing either of these operations destroys our whole vector space.
 Notice another way of writing
 $a^2 = 0$ is $2a^2 = \{ a, a \} = 0$ which is the exact anticommutation
 relation we have.
 The same logic works for $a^\dagger$.
+This explain two of the three relations above.

-Okay but how could we have come up with the first relation?
+How could we have come up with the first relation?

 Recall from the quantum harmonic oscillator that $a \ket{n} = \sqrt{n} \ket{n-1}$
 and $a^\dagger \ket{n} = \sqrt{n+1} \ket{n+1}$.
 Let's enforce the rule that $n$